Trump's World Pulses With Promising News

 Aware of what the Manafort trial portends, the president has promised to make an issue of what he calls conflicts that might affect Mueller's judgment.
 What are these conflicts?
 Details to follow, perhaps.
 Trump attorney Rudy Giuliani says it's up to Mueller to reveal them.

-Then we have a mounting threat from the separate federal probe of Michael Cohen, the president's former lawyer who had an office in Trump Tower and said he would "take a bullet" for his boss.
-That pledge of fealty has fallen by the wayside since a series of raids produced a trove of Cohen's records and recordings now in federal custody.
+Then we have a mounting threat from the separate federal probe of Michael Cohen, the president's former lawyer who had an office in Trump Tower and who once said he would "take a bullet" for his boss.
+That pledge of fealty has fallen by the wayside since a series of raids produced a trove of Cohen's records and recordings that are now in federal custody.

 Now Cohen is sending signals he might be willing to cooperate with various federal prosecutors in exchange for favorable treatment in his own case.
 Giuliani has called him a "scumbag."
-And last week the Wall Street Journal reported that prosecutors looking into Cohen's business affairs have subpoenaed Allen Weisselberg, the Trump Organization's longtime chief financial officer.
+And last week, The Wall Street Journal reported that prosecutors looking into Cohen's business affairs have subpoenaed Allen Weisselberg, the Trump Organization's longtime chief financial officer.

-And let's not forget yet another, far-less-noted case that promises to be problematic for the president even if he ultimately prevails.
+And let's not forget yet-another, far-less-noted case that promises to be problematic for the president even if he ultimately prevails.
 The case alleges the Trump hotel in downtown Washington, D.C., violates the Emoluments Clause in the Constitution that limits the sources of a president's income while in office.

-A federal judge has allowed that case, too, to go forward, adopting a broad interpretation of the term "emolument" that might include ordinary profit from the hotel.
+A federal judge has allowed that case to go forward, adopting a broad interpretation of the term "emolument" that might include ordinary profit from the hotel.
 It is at least possible this will surface information about Trump's long-submerged tax returns.

 So forget about August doldrums.
 In the news, the weeks ahead appear more than promising.